w84death/game12-asm/docs/GDD.md

 ## Interface

 ### Interaction modes
-F1 - explore the map: pan satelite view using cursors F2 - building mode: position the cursor and build
-  - SPACEBAR placing rails (on clear terrain)
-  - ENTER placing stations (on rails)
-F3 - modifiing mode:
-  - switching switches
-F4 - TBD, removing terrain obstacles
-F5 - TBD
+Use cursor to move over map.
+Press spacebar, if cursor is:
+- near rail trakcs -> expand tracks
+- on the tracks -> build station (if horizontal/vertical)
+- on the foudation -> selec building to build
+- on building -> settings
+- on switch -> flip switch

+TAB - toggle mini map view
 ESC - back to menu
-TAB - toggle mini map view

 ### Main Menu
 - New game